tech-med/medlearnity.com/src/content/blog/usmle-step-1-percentiles/index.md

 Is USMLE Step 1 going to be difficult?
 Well, yes, but not in the way you think it'll be.

 The Step 1 exam evaluates how much you've learned in your first two years of medical school.
 It covers basic sciences as well as all the subjects you have taken in these two years.
 So what makes the USMLE Step 1 exam difficult is the volume of material to cover.
 You must plan your study schedule well so that you can cover all the material that is included in the exam.
-We have plenty of [study resources](https://www.medlearnity.com/blog/) as well as [a quick guide](https://www.medlearnity.com/usmle-step-1-study-schedule/) to help your study schedule, so be sure to check it out!
+We have plenty of [study resources](https://www.medlearnity.com/blog/) as well as [a quick guide](https://www.medlearnity.com/usmle-step-1-study-schedule/) to help your study schedule, so be sure to check it out
 ![USMLE step 1 scores and percentile chart](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2021/03/Chart6.png 'Chart6')

 ## What's the Score to Pass USMLE Step 1?